Skip to main content

 Can I have more than one Time Policy?

-What is the difference between simple and detailed supervisor entries?
+What's the difference between simple and detailed supervisor entries?

 Can I override a policy for a specific project?